eamoe/microservices/README.md

 **Input**: *flight_no*, *departure_local_date_time* (ISO8601 format and in the local time zone)

 **Response**: A unique *flight_id* identifying a specific flight on a specific date.
-In practice, this endpoint will very likely return other flight-related fields, but those are irrelevant for our context, so we are skipping over them.
+In practice, this endpoint will very likely return other flight-related fields, but those are irrelevant to our context, so we are skipping over them.

 **Get flight seating (the diagram of seats on a flight)**